zenzay/esphome-power-meter/README.md

 #### Daily Cost Graph ####
 ![pm_page_3](./assets/pm-page-3.jpg)

+## Notes
-Note 1: The display code is quite messy and really should be rewritten.
+* The display code is quite messy and really should be rewritten.

-Note 2: Put the pictures from the images folder in the ESPHome folder before installing.
+* Put the pictures from the images folder in the ESPHome folder before installing.

-Note 3: Achieving transparency when drawing images on E-Ink Displays in ESPHome can be tricky.
+* Achieving transparency when drawing images on E-Ink Displays in ESPHome can be tricky.
 If a pixel is anything other than 100% transparent, it will turn up black on the display.
 I'm not sure if it was a fault of mine or a quirk of GIMP, but I was exporting PNGs from GIMP that should've be 100% transparent, and looked it to the naked eye, but were apparently not 100% and turned up black on the display.

 Components
 -----------